hexojs/hexo-deployer-git/README.md

 ### Solution

-To ensure your custom domain remains active with each deployment, you need to include the `CNAME` file in your blog's source files.
+To ensure your custom domain remains active with each deployment, you need to include the `CNAME` file in your blog's `source/` directory.
 Here's how you can do it:

 1. **Create a `CNAME` File:** In the root of your blog's source directory, create a file named `CNAME`.
 Inside this file, enter your custom domain name.
 For example, if your custom domain is `example.com`, the content of the `CNAME` file should be:
    ```